Product forum, 100 days and Learn more

 • practice owner for change/deprecation (notification, transition, deprecations)

-What the forum typically decides
+What the forum decides

-The forum normally decides on:
+The forum decides on:

 • semantics